intel/neural-compressor/neural_compressor/compression/pruner/model_slim/README.md

 ## API for Auto Slim

   Since FFN, MHA modules share similar structures in difference models, it would be more convenient if we can locate them automatically and execute the model slim schemes respectively.
 We provide API functions for you to complete the process above and slim your transformer models easily.
 Here is how to call our API functions.
 Simply provide a target sparsity value to our Our API function parse_auto_slim_config and it can generate the pruning_configs used by our pruning API.
 Such process is fully automatic and target multi-head attention layers will be included without manual setting.
 After pruning process finished, use API function model_slim to slim the model.

+  Since head pruning's slim process is still under refinement progress, its auto slim function is limited.
+We will update its function right away.

 ```python
 # auto slim config